haasn/libplacebo/README.md

 ### Tier 1 (rendering abstraction)

-- `ra.h`: Exports the RA API used by libplacebo internally.
+- `gpu.h`: Exports the GPU abstraction API used by libplacebo internally.
 - `swapchain.h`: Exports an API for wrapping platform-specific swapchains and other display APIs.
 This is the API used to actually queue up rendered frames for presentation (e.g. to a window or display device).
-- `vulkan.h`: RA implementation based on Vulkan.
+- `vulkan.h`: GPU API implementation based on Vulkan.

-As part of the public API, libplacebo exports the **RA** API ("Rendering Abstraction").
+As part of the public API, libplacebo exports a middle-level abstraction for dealing with GPU objects and state.
 Basically, this is the API libplacebo uses internally to wrap OpenGL, Vulkan, Direct3D etc. into a single unifying API subset that abstracts away state, messy details, synchronization etc. into a fairly high-level API suitable for libplacebo's image processing tasks.

 It's made public both because it constitutes part of the public API of various image processing functions, but also in the hopes that it will be useful for other developers of GPU-accelerated image processing software.
-RA can be used entirely independently of libplacebo's image processing, which is why it uses its own namespace (`ra_` instead of `pl_`).

-**NOTE**: The port of RA into libplacebo is still WIP, and right now only the vulkan-based interface is exported.
-OpenGL and D3D11 support are planned/possible (and the code has already been written for `mpv`), but currently missing.

 ### Tier 2 (GLSL generating primitives)